Skip to content ↓

 Substantive concepts such as power, trade, invasion, and settlement are clearly identified in lower Key Stage 2 and revisited in Upper Key Stage 2 allowing knowledge of these key concepts to be deepened.
 These concepts are revisited in different contexts meaning that children begin to develop an understanding of these abstract themes which are crucial to their future historical learning.

+Our curriculum follows a spiral model where previous concepts, skills and knowledge are returned to and built upon.
 Lessons are engaging and hands on allowing children to experience the different aspects of an historical enquiry.
 Children will participate in activities involving substantive and disciplinary concepts, developing their knowledge, and understanding of British role in the past and that of the wider world.
 Children will develop their knowledge of concepts and chronology as well as in-depth knowledge of the context being studied.

 Impact